DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 * Have a specific file for your custom macros or commands (eg. myMacros.h) and include this before other includes.
 * Have a specific file for all your aliases (eg. myAliases.h).
 * Group other items logically according to their purpose, eg. myTurnouts.h to define all your turnouts, and myShuttle.h to define an automated shuttle sequence.
-* Remember the rules and ensure these are included in the correct order to prevent dependency issues, which will lead to errors when compiling and uploading.
+* Remember the rules and ensure files are included in the correct order to prevent dependency issues, which will lead to errors when compiling and uploading.

 For example: